-Sunday lunches in Dorset: 10 great places to go
+Sunday lunches & roasts in Dorset: 10 great places to go

 Sunday afternoons are made for lazing in a cosy pub, beer in hand and an overflowing plate of delicious roast dinner on the table.
 We pick 10 great places for Sunday lunch in Dorset

 Sunday lunch at The White Post is a truly social affair as a board of succulent roasted meats are placed on the table for diners to share.
 The stars of the show are the roast rib of beef, roasted lamb, loin of pork and pot roasted chicken.
 Sides include giant Yorkshire puddings, parsnips and potatoes cooked in dripping and red cabbage cooked in Dorset cider served with cauliflower and broccoli cheese.
-No wonder The White Post is a previous winner of ‘Roast of the Year’ at the Dorset Food, Drink and Farming Awards...
+You'll also find options such as seabass with roasted scallops, as well as spaghetti with tomato fondue and halloumi.
+No wonder The White Post is a previous winner of 'Roast of the Year' at the Dorset Food, Drink and Farming Awards...

 The whole family is invited for Sunday lunch at The Three Horseshoes; muddy boots and wagging tails included.
 There's a choice of beef, pork and chicken on the menu, all served with a generous helping of goose fat roasties, seasonal vegetables and cauli-cheese.